CHCAA-EDUX/Programming-for-the-Humanities-E21/lessons/class_design.md

         Researcher.giveBonus(self, bonus * (1 + painandsuffering))
 ```

-And finally we can instantiate KLN
+And finally we can instantiate the test subject as a principal investigator, give him a bonus and and set his mood accordingly.

 ```sh
 $ python -i class_intro.py